kazu-yamamoto/hs-sympo-2012/README.markdown

     sort (xs :: [Int]) == sort (sort xs)

-## Best current practive on design
+## Best current practice on design

-Firt, we write a signature and leave the function undefined.
+First, we write a signature and leave the function undefined.

     fromList :: Ord a => [a] -> Set a
     fromList = undefined